-The Adobe I/O Console is becoming the one-stop-shop for registering API keys and the Exchange App Manager will soon be integrated with Adobe I/O to make it easy for your customers to provide you with the API access you need to make your integrations work.
+The Adobe Developer Console (AKA Adobe I/O Console) is becoming the one-stop-shop for registering API keys and the Exchange App Manager will someday be integrated with the Adobe Developer Console to make it easy for your customers to provide you with the API access you need to make your integrations work.
 NOTE—the development of this feature has been temporarily put on hold.
 For now, you can probably skip the Endpoints tab when creating your App.
 This feature will be added at some future date but there's no firm date for us to share yet.
 But you can read on to see how it will work.

 This video describes how the process is intended to work:

 We are still building the functionality that will allow these features to work.
 So for now, you can add the URL to our system but it won’t get used quite yet.
 We’ll send out an email when these features are ready and you’ll begin to see traffic to it then.
 Below I’ll describe the various methods that will be sent to the endpoint and why you might want to add them to your integration.
 Check out the Swagger API documentation for more information on the data format and variables.

 API Method for new integrations

 If you have an integration that use APIs that authenticate through Adobe I/O, App Manager will soon make the authentication process much simpler for your customers.
 When you create your integration you will tell App Manager what API access you need.
 When a customer adds your integration, a pop-up will inform them what API access you need and why.
 Then they will be given the option to grant access or refuse.
 If they grant access, App Manager will create a user with the correct permissions and generate the public/private keys and authorization credentials for this user.
 It will then pass these credentials to you via the partnerintegration (POST) API Method and you can use them to generate a JWT token to access the customer's Adobe Analytics instance via the APIs.